derekzyl/derekzyl/README.md

 **Graphics Tools:** Adobe Illustrator, Adobe Photoshop, Adobe XD, Figma

+---

 ## Experience 💼

-#### below are some of the projects I have done; amongst others are projects I can't display on my profile because i will be bridging signed agreements on the project visibility on my profile.
+#### Below are some of the projects I have done; amongst others are projects I can't display on my profile because i will be bridging signed agreements on the project visibility on my profile.
 ### App Development 📱

 **FootballManiac.Remote** | August 2022 – November 2022.